 1340.03 Driveway Design

-The design of a driveway is based on the usage, design vehicle, and traffic volumes anticipated for the driveway.
-Generally, the driveway should be designed to accommodate the largest vehicle that will regularly use the driveway.
-For example, a residential driveway connection will typically have smaller radii and a narrower access width than a higher-volume commercial driveway; however, if the property owner regularly has larger-wheelbase vehicles using the driveway, such as a home-based work vehicle, recreational vehicle, or truck and boat trailer combination, then a larger driveway may be appropriate.The turning path width of the design vehicle determines the detailed foot print of the driveway in order for the design vehicle to stay in the lane and not intrude into other traffic lanes.
-Justification is required to accommodate the design vehicle, whereby the design vehicle is within the paved surface but allowed to intrude into other traffic lanes.
+The design of a driveway is based on the usage, design vehicle and traffic volumes anticipated for the driveway.
+Driveways should be designed for the largest design vehicle that will regularly use the driveway so that it can stay in the lane and not intrude into other traffic.
+Determine the specific footprint of the driveway based on the turning path width of the design vehicle and in coordination with the access permit.
+For example, a residential driveway connection will typically have smaller radii and a narrower access width than a higher-volume commercial driveway; however, if the property owner regularly has larger-wheelbase vehicles using the driveway, such as a home-based work vehicle, recreational vehicle, or truck and boat trailer combination, then a larger driveway may be appropriate.

+Justification is required to design the driveway when the design vehicle stays within the paved surface but is allowed to intrude into other traffic lanes.
 See section 1310.02(5) for additional information pertaining to accommodating vs. designing for design vehicles.

-Conversely, some driveways, such as a rural locked and gated utility, farm, or logging access that larger vehicles sometimes use, may be better served with a smaller and narrower access.
+Conversely, some driveways, such as a rural locked and gated, utility, farm, or logging access that larger vehicles sometimes use, may be better served with a smaller and narrower access.
 This is based on infrequent use and to prevent unauthorized use or dumping of debris on or near the driveway.
 Other design considerations are:

 Prevent stormwater from flowing onto the roadway from the driveway.